EngineerBetter/introspection/feedback.md

 You'll notice that in the above table the right-hand column are all beliefs, masquerading as feelings to make them irrefutable by others.

+## Seeking Feedback

+Most folks feel uncomfortable giving critical (AKA useful) evaluation and coaching.
+A question that may elicit useful input is:

+> What do I do to get in the way of my own success?

 ## Receiving Feedback

 Negative emotional reactions to feedback fall into the following three categories.
 If you catch yourself having a negative reaction, see if you can identify if any of these apply.